Vital Records Online

 Order with confidence

-Washington D.C.
-Birth Certificates
+Washington, D.C.
+Birth Certificate

-Washington, D.C. manages its vital records, including birth certificates, as it is the capital city and federal district of the United States, not part of any state.
+Washington, D.C., manages its vital records, including birth certificate, as it is the capital city and federal district of the United States, not part of any state.
 You can order a birth certificate from the D.C.
 Department of Health (DC Health), Vital Records Division (VRD) in three ways: online, in-person, or by mail.
 You can order now through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the DC Vital Records Division (DCVRD) for processing, allowing them to issue and mail your birth certificate to you.
 Before you proceed, make sure to confirm and review the costs, eligibility, requirements, and current processing times.

 Person ordering a birth certificate with a phone using VRO